paarthenon/variant/docu/docs/tutorial/part-one.md

-# Part 1 - Definitions
+# Part 1 - Defining a Hero

 Over the course of this tutorial we will develop the logic for a small game.
 Our hero will have one or more superpowers that will enable them to complete different tasks.
 These powers may be things like **flight**, **elemental magic**, or **teleportation**.
 As you might imagine, these powers have very different features and constraints.
 Teleportation, for example, may have a maximum distance that the user can travel, along with a cooldown to limit the ability's use.
 The data model for elemental magic would of course need the specific element the user can control.